 – Finally, I got my 10 minutes of sunlight and then followed up again with more moisturizer as my skin was very cracked at the time.

 Doing the steps above, helped the weeping stop within DAYS.
 Which is why I wanted to share this with you!
-I lived over 8-years with weeping eczema, and it always makes me sad to see someone else suffering with it too.
-Especially when it’s not their fault, and just the fault of some silly bacteria!
+As someone who struggled with this for years, it makes me want to help others who might have it too.

 Hopefully, this article helps you finally know what causes it and what to do about it.